 Striving for perfection is honourable.

-But the pretense of perfection is merely pitiful.
+The pretense of perfection is not.

 Harry Frankfurt is an American philosopher and author of the New York Times Best Seller "On Bullshit".
 Although first conceived as an essay over 30 years ago, his theory on bullshit is more relevant than ever before.
 BULLSHIT! aims to further our understanding of what bullshit is, why there's so much of it, and how it can be a greater enemy to the truth than lies.